klevison/AccordionTableViewController/README.md

 ### Customization

-Each section has an `appearence` var
+Each section has an `appearence` var and it can be customized

 ```swift
 var open = false